isabella232/experience-manager-guides-learn.en/help/tutorials/native-pdf/components-pdf-template.md

    This class name must be associated with the tag's outputclass attribute in your source content.
 1. Select a **Pseudo Class** for enhanced styling of the element.
 You can also select multiple pseudo classes.
 1. Add the selector for the new style.
-The Selector field helps you to add custom selectors besides the Class, Tag, and Pseudo Class combination.
-For example, you can create table a.link style for all the hyperlinks inside a table.
+The **Selector** field helps you to add custom selectors besides the Class, Tag, and Pseudo Class combination.
+For example, you can create `table a.link` style for all the hyperlinks inside a table.

    For more info regarding CSS tags, view [Refer to CSS style grammar](https://www.w3.org/TR/CSS21/syndata.html#characters).

 1. Click **Done**.

-   A new style is created and added under the base style.
+   A new style is created and added to the style list.

 ### Customize a predefined or new style {#customize-style}